Semester Abroad Financial Information

 Tuition and Study Abroad Fee

-When you study abroad for a semester or year for academic credit, you will be charged tuition and a study abroad fee by the University of Pennsylvania at a rate equivalent to the tuition and general fee on the Philadelphia campus for the corresponding time period.
+When you study abroad for academic credit on a Penn Abroad program in the fall, spring or for the academic year, you will be charged tuition and a study abroad fee by the University of Pennsylvania at a rate equivalent to the tuition and general fee on the Philadelphia campus for the corresponding time period.
+When you study abroad for academic credit on a Penn Abroad program in the summer term, you will be charged the tuition and study abroad fee as outlined on the SRFS Undergraduate Summer Session Costs* page for Penn Global Summer Term (*tuition and fee will be listed for this summer program in January 2025).
 These charges are the same regardless of the program you choose to attend and they will be billed via your student account.

-The University of Pennsylvania practices “home school tuition” billing for all Penn-approved undergraduate and approved petition programs for semester and academic year study abroad.
+The University of Pennsylvania practices “home school tuition” billing for all Penn-approved undergraduate and approved petition programs for a term abroad or an academic year abroad.
 This means that Penn students pay Penn tuition for their study abroad experience.
 Penn in turn pays tuition to the partner institution abroad.
 Penn students benefit from this practice by earning Penn credit and grades for their study abroad courses as well as having a wide range of program types to select from.
 Each overseas course is reviewed by academic personnel to determine creditworthiness at Penn, thereby enabling overseas courses to count for grades.
-Charging Penn tuition enables students continued access to Penn services such as CAPS, academic advising, library resources, and financial aid.
+Charging Penn tuition enables students continued access to Penn services such as Student Health & Wellness, academic advising, library resources, financial aid, and International SOS health insurance coverage.
 It also ensures that programs are selected based on best personal and academic fit instead of cost, and provides access to study abroad for the entire Penn undergraduate community.

 Penn’s tuition and study abroad fee charges cover only costs directly related to instruction on the program to which you are admitted and do not cover the costs of accommodation and meals, international and local transportation, books and supplies, optional excursions, personal expenses, medical insurance and passport, and visa fees.
 In some cases where a Penn-affiliated program sponsor charges an all-inclusive comprehensive program fee, Penn will determine with the sponsor the amount of tuition-related charges that will be covered by Penn tuition, and the remaining charges such as housing, meals, or medical insurance will be posted to your student account.